-Tamale soup is a no-fail recipe.
+Tracy’s tamale soup is a no-fail recipe.
 My, can it feed a crowd!
 It’s one of our most requested soups with tons of great flavor.
-We like to spice it up by adding some ground red pepper, but it’s not needed if you can’t take the heat.
-For those who follow Weight Watchers as a couple of us do, it’s a mere 6 SmartPoints per 8 oz. serving.
+We like to spice it up by adding some ground red pepper, but it’s not needed if you are not into the heat. ~Robin

 Remove paper from individual tamales, chop into 1 in. bite size pieces, and set aside; reserve sauce.